import numpy as np

 SD(\bar{X})=\frac{SD(X)}{\sqrt{N}}

-Then the expected standard deviation of the sample mean of a random variable is equal to the individual standard deviation of the variable divided by the squared root of N.
+So the expected standard deviation of the sample mean equals the standard deviation of the individuals divided by the square root of N.

-6.3 Why the distribution of any group of sample means behave normal?
+6.3 Why does the distribution of sample means become normal?

-To respond this question I will do a fun exercise with random generated numbers.
-With this excercise I will respond to both questions related to the CLT: why the sample mean variance shrinks and why the behave like a normal distributed variable.
+To answer this question I will run an experiment with randomly generated numbers.
+The experiment will illustrate both properties of the CLT: why the variance of the sample mean shrinks, and why the sample means behave like a normal variable.

 6.3.1 The Uniform Probability Distribution